Just as I Am (Guy Sebastian album)

-Just as I Am was the debut album by Australian singer Guy Sebastian, the first winner of Australian Idol.
+Just as I Am is the debut album by Australian singer Guy Sebastian, the first winner of Australian Idol.
 The album was released in December 2003, and debuted at number one in Australia, and achieved 6× platinum certification.

 Two number one singles were released from the album, "Angels Brought Me Here and "All I Need Is You.
-The abum also charted at number three in New Zealand, and achieved double platinum certification there.
+Thellabum also charted at number three in New Zealand, and achieved double platinum certification there.
 Sebastian has gone on to release a further ten top ten albums in Australia, including another two number ones.
 He has also released five more top 50 albums in New Zealand.

 Development

 Given the relative popularity of Australian Idol in late 2003, BMG Australia subsequently contracted Sebastian for a record before Christmas 2003.
 He wanted to record a mixture of pop and R&B material.
 Guy Sebastian co-wrote three of the songs on the album "All I Need Is You", "I 4 U" and "Something Don't Feel Right".
 He says on his web page: "I think the credibility in having your own stuff makes you as an artist.
 Credibility is what I've always strived for and I couldn't imagine my first record not having one of my songs on it."
 The album also features cover versions of "What a Wonderful World" by Louis Armstrong, "Can You Stand the Rain" by New Edition and "When Doves Cry" by Prince.